Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Alta Trattoria

-It doesn't get much better than bowls of perfectly done pasta, and one of the best new Italian restaurants in Melbourne is more than up to the task.
-Reaching great new Italian heights is Alta Trattoria, bringing Piemontese cooking and wines to Fitzroy.
-Put on your stretchy pants and prepare to feast; on humble, feel-good trattoria style dishes like vitello tonnato, rabbit ragu taglioni, fish of the day and a fig and ricotta crostata.
+It doesn’t get much better than bowls of perfectly cooked pasta, and one of the best Italian restaurants in Melbourne in recent years is more than up to the task.
+Reaching new heights in Italian dining is Alta Trattoria, bringing Piemontese cooking and wines to Fitzroy.
+Put on your stretchy pants and prepare to feast on humble, feel-good trattoria-style dishes like vitello tonnato, rabbit ragu tagliolini, fish of the day, and a fig and ricotta crostata.
 Buonissimo!

 Ground Floor Rear/274 Brunswick Street, Fitzroy